No matter the time of year, house fires are dangerous, but as the temperature drops, they undoubtedly happen more frequently.

 If you have a fireplace, be sure to properly dispose of the ashes

-There are safety precautions to bear in mind even though a fireplace is probably the only place in your house where you’d want to have a fire going.
+There are safety precautions in understanding and mitigating house fire risk.
+The fireplace is probably the only place in your house where you’d want to have a fire going.

-The NFPA recommends that you have a competent professional evaluate your chimney and vents once a year in order to prevent chimney fires.
+The NFPA recommends having a competent professional inspect your chimney and vents annually to prevent chimney fires.

-Additionally, you must keep fireplace ashes that have cooled in a firmly sealed metal container outside, at least 10 feet from your home and any other structures.
+Additionally, store cooled fireplace ashes in a sealed metal container outside, at least 10 feet away from your home and other structures.

-Also, make sure that everything that could catch fire is removed from the area around the fireplace, and never leave a lighted fireplace unattended.
+Remove all fire hazards from around the fireplace area and never leave a lighted fireplace unattended.

 Yes, sleeping while in front of the warm fire counts as being “unattended,” despite how appealing it can be.